Aximilius/Endersteel/README.md

 My first foray into Minecraft modding, Endersteel is a vanilla-adjacent mod that adds an End-based endgame material to the game.

+# Instructions
+Download the "endersteel-1.0.3.0.jar" file and add it to your mods folder

 # Changelog
 v1.0.3.0
 - Added naturally spawning Endersteel Deposit veins to the End